pymmcore-plus/pymmcore-plus/docs/examples/mda.md

 )
 ```

-There are 5 signals on the `events` object that can be used to run callbacks when mda events happen.
+There are 5 signals on the `mda.events` object that can be used to run callbacks when mda events happen.
 They are:

 ```python
 sequenceStarted = Signal(MDASequence)  # at the start of an MDA sequence